horietakehiro/aws-cdk-utul/README.md

 ### ExtraMatch

-`ExtraMatch` class provides you some kind of a syntax sugar for original `Match` class.
+`ExtraMatch` class provides you some kind of a syntax sugar for AWS CDK's `Match` class.

 ```js
 import { ExtraMatch } from "@horietakehiro/aws-cdk-utul/lib/assertions"